 Slow-loading websites cost online businesses US$ 2.6 billion in 2020.

-Website visitors only need half a second to form an opinion of the website they are visiting.
+Website visitors only need half a second to form an opinion of their website.

 The top two channels for customer research are online reviews at 55% and company websites at 47%.

-Only 22% of marketers say they’re ahead of the curve when it comes to responsive design.
+Regarding responsive design, only 22% of marketers say they’re ahead of the curve.
 29% say they have an “average” experience level, 23% say they’re behind the times, and 4% say they’re hopeless.

 On average, users spend about 45 seconds on a website.

 84.6% of web designers believe crowded web design is the most common mistake made by small businesses.GoodFirms, 2021

 94% say web design is why they mistrust a website.